 Mr. Rodriguez, tooling along a Nebraska highway at around midnight, turned onto the shoulder of the road “for one or two seconds.”
 A cop, horrorstruck by this reckless hot-rodding, pulled him over and busted him for illegally “driving on a highway shoulder.”

-After a mere 20 minutes of computer checks of Mr. R. and his passenger and interrogating them about why they had gone to Omaha, what they had done there, and where they were going now, the cop issued a traffic ticket.
-Then he made them wait around some more while he went to get a sniffing dog, who nosed out a bag of meth.
+After a mere 20 minutes of making computer checks on Mr. R. and his passenger and interrogating them about why they had gone to Omaha, what they had done there, and where they were going now, the cop issued a traffic ticket.
+Then he made them wait around some more while he went to get a sniffing dog who nosed out a bag of meth.